Budgeting 101: Creating a Budget & Sticking to It

 Creating and managing a budget isn’t the most fun in the world, but it’s not as much of a hassle as you might think, either.
 Plus, it’ll help you stay on track during school and avoid graduating with heaps of debt.

 For starters, you’ll want to figure out whether you want to track your budget per month, per academic semester (or year), or per calendar year.
-Once you’ve chosen a timeframe for your budget, you’ll want to decide what tool or tools you want to use to track it.
+Once you’ve chosen a time-frame for your budget, you’ll want to decide what tool or tools you want to use to track it.
 You could go old school with pen and paper, or you might opt for using a computer spreadsheet, or maybe your phone is your life and you’d prefer to use a budgeting app.
-Georgia’s Own BALANCE Financial Fitness program offers free resources to help with budgeting, and we’ve also created a budgeting spreadsheet to help you track your income and expenses (download it for free here).
+Georgia’s Own GO Financial Education offers free resources to help with budgeting..
 I personally love Mint – it’s simple to use, secure, and automatically updates all of my accounts in one place.
 Whatever you choose, make sure it’s a tool you’re comfortable with and one you’ll actually use.

 Here’s what you’ll need to create your budget: